FAMIL KHALILOV

 Famil Khalilov, born on 14 July 1990 in Shirvan city, Azerbaijan, was diagnosed with cerebral palsy after a birth injury and has been classified as permanently disabled since 1993.
 Both his arms are paralysed, and he typically keeps his hands tied behind his back to maintain balance.

-Khalilov married in 2011 and emigrated to Sweden in 2015.
-He has three young children, one born in Azerbaijan and two in Sweden.
-Despite efforts to obtain Swedish residency, his application was rejected, and on 25 July 2023, he was deported to Azerbaijan.
+In 2011, Khalilov married and later moved to Sweden in 2015, where he had two more children.
+Despite his efforts to gain residency, his application was ultimately rejected.
+On 25 July 2023, he was deported back to Azerbaijan.

 Famil Khalilov is an outspoken critic of the Azerbaijani government, particularly through videos and posts on his social media accounts.
 Due to his paralysis, he uses his feet to operate a computer, which his wife demonstrated with video evidence.

-Khalilov was detained on 2 May 2024 and arrested two days later under Article 234.4.3 of Azerbaijan’s Criminal Code, which deals with the acquisition, transportation, and storage of large amounts of drugs for the purpose of sale, and carries a potential sentence of five to twelve years.
+Khalilov was detained on 2 May 2024 and arrested two days later under Article 234.4.3 of Azerbaijan’s Criminal Code, which envisages a potential sentence of five to twelve years in prison for the acquisition, transportation, and storage of large amounts of drugs for sale.

 His wife, Kichikkhanim Khalilova, also stated that their rented home in Sulutepe, Baku, never had drugs.
 She believes they were planted by the police: “We never even had tissues in that colour in the house.
 The police brought it, placed it, and then took it.
 Later, at the police station, they asked me why I allowed my husband to write such things online.
 I responded that Famil never said anything untrue.”